MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-driver-verifier-general-tool-and-technical-limitations.md

 -   SDV ignores precompiled headers.
 Drivers that use precompiled headers solely for speeding up compilation will compile slower with SDV.
 Drivers that must use precompiled headers for successful compilation will not compile with SDV.

 -   Cannot infer some types of implicit assignments that are made through calls to **RtlZeroMemory** or **NdisZeroMemory**.
-The engine does not currently support these memory functions.
+The engine does a best-effort analysis to initialize the memory to zero, but only when it can identify its type.
 As a result, code that depends upon these functions to initialize memory could yield false defects along some code paths.

 -   Does not support a memory model that would allow it to track the manual dispatching of I/O requests to a KMDF driver.
 The engine only supports methods that rely on the framework to deliver the I/O requests to the driver (for sequential or parallel dispatching).